EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 the post-quantum algorithms do not.

-If the keyUsage extension is present in a Certification Authority (CA) certificate that indicates a composite key, then any combination of the following values MAY be present:
+If the keyUsage extension is present in a Certification Authority (CA) certificate that indicates a composite key, then any combination of the following values MAY be present and any other values MUST NOT be present:

 ~~~
 digitalSignature;